AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The core function in the Arduino sketch is the interrupt function "rx433Handler()".
 This function is called for every status change of the data line of the RXB6 receiver which is following the [On/Off keying](https://en.wikipedia.org/wiki/On%E2%80%93off_keying) of the sensor.

-Within the function the duration of every "High" pulse is measured and compared with the timing of the Bresser 3CH which is detailled [here](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/blob/main/README.md#bresser-3ch-data-format).
+Within the function, the duration of every "High" pulse is measured and compared with the timing of the Bresser 3CH which is detailled [here](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/blob/main/README.md#bresser-3ch-data-format).

 ```
    +----+  +----+  +--+    +--+      high